Time off for dependants (compassionate leave)

 If a dependant falls ill

 The illness or injury doesn’t necessarily have to be serious or life-threatening, and may be mental or physical.
 It could be a result of a deterioration of an existing condition.
-For example, a dependant may be suffering from a nervous breakdown and may not need full-time care, but there could be occasions when their condition deteriorates and you need to take unexpected time off work.
+For example, a dependant may be suffering from a mental health condition and may not need full-time care, but there could be occasions when their condition deteriorates and you need to take unexpected time off work.
 You could also take time off work to make longer-term care arrangements for the dependant.

 If a dependant has been injured or assaulted